 Your child’s surgeon likely will recommend using ear drops to help keep your child’s tubes clear of any blood or debris that may appear in the first week after surgery.

-Saline or antibiotic drops both work equally well when a child’s ears are not actively infected at the time of tube placement, Dr. Hopkins says.
+Saline or antibiotic drops both work equally well when a child’s ears aren’t actively infected at the time of tube placement, Dr. Hopkins says.
 After surgery, he advises his patients to use five drops, twice a day for a week.

 Even when you use the drops, it’s fairly common to see ear drainage in the month after surgery.
-Up to 16 percent of children experience some drainage, according to a Cleveland Clinic study that compared the effectiveness of saline drops versus antibiotic drops.
+Up to 16% of children experience some drainage, according to a Cleveland Clinic study that compared the effectiveness of saline drops versus antibiotic drops.

 When you see drainage, that’s a sign that your child’s ear tubes are helping prevent painful fluid buildup, Dr. Hopkins says.

 How ear tube surgery helps with future infections